Marcy Borders: Cancer diagnosis and death

 Borders was diagnosed with stomach cancer in August 2014.
 Borders's cancer had resulted in a $190,000 debt—even though she had not yet received surgery and she still needed additional chemotherapy.
 Borders said she could not even afford to get her prescriptions filled.
-She alleged that her cancer was triggered by the toxic dust she was exposed to when the World Trade Center collapsed, having once stated, "I definitely believe it because I haven't had any illnesses.
+She believed that her cancer was triggered by the toxic dust she was exposed to when the World Trade Center collapsed, having once stated, "I definitely believe it because I haven't had any illnesses.
 I don't have high blood pressure, high cholesterol, diabetes."
 Borders died from cancer on August 24, 2015.

-In fiction

-"The Dust Lady" photo is mentioned in Julie Buxbaum's novel Hope and Other Punch Lines, about the subject of a fictional photo from 9/11.